-The two hour workshop is fast paced, full of energy and incorporates a variety of drama activities.
-We will be working on ideas generation and the creation of rough drafts.
+The two-hour workshop is fast paced, full of energy and incorporates a variety of drama activities.
+We will be working on ideas generation and the creation of rough drafts, and every child will leave with a class storybook to finish.
 Please note: we will not be addressing spelling or grammar.